fmarino-ipzs/eid-it-wallet-docs/docs/en/mobile-application-instance.rst

 Mobile Application Key Binding
 =====================================

-The Key Binding flow enables the Mobile Application Instance to bind a newly created pair of keys to the Mobile Application Instance, by relying on a proof of possession of the Cryptographic Hardware Keys generated during the :ref:`Mobile Application Instance Initialization` phase.
+The Key Binding flow enables the Mobile Application Instance to bind a newly created pair of keys to the Mobile Application Instance, by relying on a proof of possession of the Cryptographic Hardware Keys generated during the :ref:`mobile-application-instance:Mobile Application Instance Initialization` phase.
 Before completing the process, the Application Provider also needs to verify the integrity of the Mobile Application Instance.

-Although the exact flow differs depending on the context (see the :ref:`Mobile Relying Party Instance Registration` and :ref:`Wallet Attestation Issuance` sections), the Mobile Application Integrity Request and Error Response are consistent.
+Although the exact flow differs depending on the context (see the :ref:`relying-party-instance:Mobile Relying Party Instance Registration` and :ref:`wallet-attestation-issuance:Wallet Attestation Issuance` sections), the Mobile Application Integrity Request and Error Response are consistent.

 Mobile Application Key Binding Request